zalkikar/limitation-learning/README.md

 This repository houses the code for the NYU Deep Reinforcement Learning Fall 2020 Final Project by Rahul Zalkikar and Noah Kasmanoff, "Limitation Learning: Probing the Behavior of Large Language Models with Imitation Learning".

+## Introduction

+The exponential popularity and implementation of artificial intelligence and machine learning owes much credit to the era "big data", and the feasibility of crafting algorithms with millions of parameters.
+In particular this has allowed the onset and implementation of deep learning models in the domain of natural language processing, with direct applications to companies such as chat-bots.
+Unfortunately, the rise of large language models present many problems, out of our expertise, but most notably, the fact that they are large means they are restrictive, and not easily understandable.
+The purpose of this work is to demonstrate the possible applications of imitation learning and inverse reinforcement learning as a means to probe large language models.

 In this work, we apply generative adversarial imitation learning (GAIL) to produce a proxy for the reward function present in a basic conversation, using data pulled from the Cornell Movie Corpus dataset (link).
 Our purpose is to show that by using GAIL, we can use imitation learning to craft an agent capable of formulating coherent responses, or actions, to the input utterance, or state.

 In particular, our focus is on an auxilary goal of GAIL, which is using a discriminator network as a proxy for a reward function that central to reinforcement learning.
-For more information on how exactly this reward function operates, please refer to our methodology and background.
+For more information on how exactly this reward function operates, please refer to our methodology + background.

 This proxy reward function is the crux of our contribution.
 We hope that after training the policy and discriminator networks to equilibrium, we may use this proxy reward function as a way to probe black box language models with direct feedback.
 Essentially given a state utterance and action utterance, our reward function allows the user to see how high or low this pair is, in comparison to similar state action pairs.

 We feed inputs to conversational AI, extract responses, and pass this through the reward function to gain a better intuition that language model's performance.

-This work is just the beginning

-## Introduction
+This work is just the beginning of a larger effort to probe language models.
+We emphasize that GAIL is a method of imitation, not inverse reinforcement learning.
+This distinction is important in that we cannot recover the underlying reward function of the system, but instead a proxy based on imitation.
+We consider the application of more advanced techniques such as guided cost learning a worthwhile next step if this technique succeeds.

 ## Methods